Separation & Divorce

 We will discuss your situation in detail and make sure that your ex-partner receives the Court documents.
 This is an important step that should not be missed.

 If you have trouble locating your ex-partner, please let us know and we will discuss an alternate solution with you.

-Generally, it is the best to settle any joint properties with your ex-partner as early as possible.
-Relationship usually deteriorates over time, and negotiation becomes much more difficult as the relationship gets worse.
+Generally, it is best to settle any joint properties with your ex-partner as early as possible.
+Relationships usually deteriorate over time, and negotiation becomes much more difficult as the relationship gets worse.

 You may divide joint properties with your ex-partner even before divorce.
 We will explain to you how this can be done.

 When we have sufficient information from you and your ex-partner, regarding the financial and non-financial circumstances, our property settlement lawyers will be able to estimate a ballpark figure for you.

 If you are looking for a fair settlement, there are many important things to know.
 To become aware of the issues and legalities you should read our blog.